 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest
+Contact an

 Customs authorities enforce strict regulations on importing items such as food, weapons and sexually explicit material.
-For more information on customs requirements see the

-Vanuatu Customs and Inland Revenue website.
+Vanuatu Customs and Inland Revenue Department

 Safety and security

 Visitors and foreign residents have been robbed, assaulted or sexually assaulted in Vanuatu, including in their homes.
 Risks increase after dark, in isolated locations and if you're alone.